 Once you're accepted into the ACCESS Program, you'll get started right away with a seven-week science course taught the summer after you graduate from high school.
 You can live on campus, make new friends, and find out about professors and classes at the U, all before you start class in the Fall!

-The ACCESS summer course will begin on June 20, 2016 and ends on August 5, 2016 and meets Monday through Friday.
+The ACCESS summer course will begin on June 19, 2017 and ends on August 4, 2017 and meets Monday through Friday.
 Participants must attend a First Year New Student Orientation program before the ACCESS summer course begins to avoid absences.
-First Year Orientation programs are available June 13 & 14, or June 16 & 17.
+First Year Orientation programs are available June 1 & 2, or June 6 & 1, June 8 & 9, June 12 &b 13, June 15 &16.

 But that's just the start.
 During the Fall semester, you'll work with ACCESS Program staff to find a science researcher who is working in the field you want to study.
 Once you decide on someone, you will work with that professor in their lab during the Spring semester.
 Most students won't do undergraduate research, and those who do often wait until their junior or senior year.
 In the ACCESS Program, you'll get started early, building relationships that will last through your entire career at the U.